Home » Candida » Will Candida Treatment Cause Die-Off?

 Your body can only eliminate toxins if your organs of elimination are working properly.
 That means focusing on:

-• Liver support (e.g. a Liver Cleansing Diet)
+• Liver support (e.g. a liver cleansing diet)

 • Hydration — drink 6–8 glasses of filtered water daily